Green Europe

 Green Europe (Europa Verde, EV), officially Green Europe – Greens (Europa Verde – Verdi), is a green political party in Italy.
-Its leaders are Angelo Bonelli, long-time leader of the former Federation of the Greens, and Eleonora Evi, a former member of the Five Star Movement.
-It was established as an electoral list to take part to the 2019 European Parliament election in connection with the European Green Party.
-Its founding members were the Federation of the Greens, Green Italia, Possible and, locally, the Greens of South Tyrol.

-Since 2019, EV has fielded candidates under its symbol in several regional and local elections.
-EV became a full-fledged political party in July 2021.
+EV, whose leader are Angelo Bonelli and Fiorella Zabatta, was established as an electoral list to take part to the 2019 European Parliament election in connection with the European Green Party, including the Federation of the Greens, Green Italia, Possible and, locally, the Greens of South Tyrol.
+EV later fielded candidates under its symbol in several regional and local elections, before becoming a full-fledged political party in July 2021.
+In 2022 the party was a founding member of the Greens and Left Alliance, along with Italian Left, in order to run in the 2022 general election.

 History

 In the early stages of the campaign for the 2019 European Parliament election, the Federation of the Greens and Green Italia formed an agreement with Italia in Comune of Federico Pizzarotti to form an electoral list for the 2019 European Parliament election.
 However, in March, Italia in Comune abandoned the alliance with the Greens, instead joining More Europe.
 The Greens subsequently made an agreement with Beatrice Brignone's Possible, whose members approved it in a vote.
 The Greens of South Tyrol also joined the alliance.

 After that an article by Il Foglio reported that two candidates on the alliance's electoral list, Giuliana Farinaro and Elvira Maria Vernengo, had received support from the Green Front (led by Vincenzo Galizia, former leader of the youth section of the neo-fascist Tricolour Flame party), Giuseppe Civati informally withdrew his candidacy and suspended his election campaign.

 The list received 2.3% of the vote, which was an improvement from 2014 but still not enough to exceed the 4% threshold for proportional representation in the European Parliament.
 Civati received the most votes of the list, with 12,247 preference votes.

 In the 2020 regional elections, EV won seats in Veneto, Marche and Campania.

-In July 2021, EV became a full-fledged political party, with Angelo Bonelli and Eleonora Evi as its leaders.
+In July 2021, EV became a full-fledged political party, with Angelo Bonelli, a long-time member and leader of the Federation of the Greens, and Eleonora Evi, who had switched from the Five Star Movement (M5S), as its leaders.

 In the 2021 local elections, EV won 0.9% of the vote in Rome, 5.1% in Milan, 3.2% in Naples, 0.9% in Turin and 2.8% in Bologna.